 Students may also elect to talk to their counselors regarding taking associate degree courses that may substitute for the Technical Diploma courses.

 The Blackhawk Technical College Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), on recommendation of the Medical Assistant Education Review Board (MAERB).
-The program has been placed on Probationary Accreditation as of May 15, 2015.

 Commission on Accreditation of Allied Health Education Programs